bhisaac/5eFP/5eFP-SRD-V0.1.md

 Once you have raged twice, you must finish a long rest before you can rage again.

 ## Unarmored Defense
-While you are not wearing any armor, your Armor Class equals 10 + Dexterity + Constitution.
+While you are not wearing any armor, your Armor Class equals 10 + DEX + CON.
 You can use a shield and still gain this benefit.

 ---